gcarmino/MyUtilityLibrary/README.md

-MyUtilityLibrary
+my-utility-library

 Overview
-MyUtilityLibrary is a lightweight Java utility designed to measure the execution time of code blocks for benchmarking and performance analysis.
+my-utility-library is a lightweight Java utility designed to measure the execution time of code blocks for benchmarking and performance analysis.
 It provides a simple API for integrating performance measurement into Java applications.

 Features
 -  Simple API for benchmarking execution time